20 Home Page Mistakes that Can Keep Your Brand from Growing

-First of all it’s not possible to place these things in the footer without compromising with the site’s aesthetics.
+First of all, it’s not possible to place these things in the footer without compromising the site’s aesthetics.
 Second, do you really think someone will buy from your website because you accept payment via.
 American Express?
-May be not.
+Maybe not.
 Moreover, it’s more of a basic requirement that your customers expect from you, rather a facility – all websites offer similar payment methods.
 I am not saying it’s not important and you shouldn’t use them.
-I just doubt whether home page footer is a right place for that.
+I just doubt whether homepage footer is a right place for that.
 Perhaps, you can show the payment method icons on the checkout page if you want to.

 16) You’re depending on Security Seals to make your website look trust worthy

-Conventional wisdom says that using security seals help in improving conversion rate of an online store.
+Conventional wisdom says that using security seals help in improving the conversion rate of an online store.